umitproject/network-scanner/share/doc/umit/src/profile_editor.rst

 2. **Acces from the Main Menu**

    * Select Profile in combo box of Scan tab and go to the *Main Menu* (the one on the top of the application), Profile->New Profile with Selected

+3. **Access from the Profile Manager**

+    1. Go to the *Profile Manager* (Profile>Profile Manager)

+    2. Select profile intended to copy

+    3. Press in *Copy* button.

+    4. It will ask to another name.
+Then you are able to edit the copy's profile.

 Deleting Profiles